Stable and unstable capillary-gravity waves: Introduction

 \textbf{Main results.}~Our previous work \cite{HY2023}, along with other literature \cite{McLean;finite-depth, FK, DO}, suggests that spectral instability can only occur near resonant frequencies where two purely imaginary eigenvalues of $\mathbf{L}(i\sigma)$ differ by $iN\kappa$.
 Here, $\sigma\in \mathbb{R}$, $N\in\mathbb{Z}$ and $\kappa$ is the wave number.
 In Section~\ref{resonances}, we establish proofs for these facts by the symmetry of roots \eqref{W_symmetric} of the Weierstrass polynomial \eqref{weierstrass_m} obtained after \textbf{a first Weierstrass preparation manipulation}.
 See Lemma~\ref{lem:symm:weierstrass}, Theorems~\ref{thm:stability-non-resonant} and ~\ref{thm:instability-resonant}, and Remark~\ref{remark:resonance}.
-We note these theories are new, compared to our previous work \cite{HY2023}.
-We thereby make a discussion for domains of resonant frequencies in the rest of Section \ref{resonances}.
+We note these theories are new, as compared to our previous work \cite{HY2023}.
+We thereby make a thorough discussion for domains of resonant frequencies in the rest of Section \ref{resonances}.
 In contrast to the zero surface tension case \cite{HY2023}, there are capillary-gravity waves admitting resonant frequencies with $N=1$, while Stokes waves can only admit resonant frequencies with $N\ge 2$.
-Also in contrast to the zero surface tension case, in the case of $\beta>0$, the critical frequencies $-i\sigma_{c,1}$ and $i\sigma_{c,2}$ (see Figures \ref{figure3} \ref{figure4}) can be resonant frequencies that admit two pairs of resonant eigenvalues, making a generalized eigenvector of $\mathbf{L}(\lambda)$ present in the basis of the reduced space at the critical frequencies.
+As a result, if \eqref{def:ind_1} is satisfied, the foregoing waves admit unstable bubble spectra of size $\mathcal{O}(\epsilon)$, an instability stronger than their modulational instability \footnote{Given the modulational instability exists.}.
+Also in contrast to the zero surface tension case, in the case of $\beta>0$, the critical frequencies $-i\sigma_{c,1}$ and $i\sigma_{c,2}$ (see Figures \ref{figure4} \ref{figure5}) can be resonant frequencies that admit two pairs of resonant eigenvalues, making a generalized eigenvector of $\mathbf{L}(\lambda)$ present in the basis of the reduced space at the critical frequencies.
 See Section \ref{S1S2region} cases (16)-(19) for details.